 For the last few years, everyone has been singing the praises of coconut oil.
 People use it for cooking, skin and hair care and in natural deodorants.
 But did you know that you could use coconut oil for tanning?
 Many coconut oil fans who want a bronzed glow have been rejecting commercial tanning oils in favor of unrefined or virgin coconut oil.
-Here are some reasons why.

 Many sunscreens and tanning oils contain harmful chemicals, parabens, and mineral oil.
 Even though they have high SPF content which protects the skin, the other ingredients can be irritating in the short or long term.
 In addition, many people with sensitive skin simply can’t tolerate them.
 Genuine, organic coconut oil is unlikely to impact your skin negatively.
-It has a low SPF of around 4.

 Whether you choose poolside, seaside or the backyard for sunbath, coconut oil will help to retain the moisture in your skin.
-It’s natural fatty acids continue to work even hours after initial application.
+Its natural fatty acids continue to work even hours after initial application.
 You won’t have to worry about your skin getting dry while you get your tan.
 Remember to apply the oil while your skin is still damp from your shower or bath.
 Coconut oil can’t retain moisture that’s not already there.

 This is an added benefit while you’re trying to get all glowed up.
 Pools and beaches can be hotbeds for bacteria.
-Coconut oil has gentle antimicrobial and anti-fungal qualities which can help protect your skim from germs in the environment.
+Coconut oil has gentle antimicrobial and anti-fungal qualities which can help protect your skin from germs in the environment.
 If your skin is a little inflamed, this seemingly magical oil can also help.

 Exposure to sunlight helps your body to get its vitamin D requirements.
 Many sunscreens block your absorption of Vitamin D while blocking UV rays.
 Coconut oil doesn’t do this.